Sentimental Education (The Sopranos): Synopsis

 Tony is finding it increasingly difficult living with A.J., culminating in a physical altercation between them.
 Carmela allows A.J. to move back in on the condition that he improve his grades and behavior.
 She goes to see Robert Wegler at the school and agrees to have dinner with him the following evening.
 After dinner, they go to his home and have sex.
 Carmela meets Father Phil Intintola for lunch and tells him of her new relationship; he reminds her that she made a commitment to her husband before God.
 However, she continues the affair, even after making formal confession to Father Phil.

-Carmela abruptly leaves during another date with Wegler, saying she is upset about A.J.’s academic performance and troubled by the laws of the Church.
-The next day, Wegler pressures A.J.'s English teacher to raise his grade for a poorly written term paper.
-After several rounds of sex after which Carmela talks each time about strategies to elevate A.J.'s academic standing, Wegler concludes that she is just using him to get her son better grades and confronts her, telling her that she uses people.
-Carmela, deeply hurt, vehemently rejects his assessment, but Wegler calmly stands his ground and Carmela storms out.
+During a date with Wegler, Carmela repeatedly keeps harping on about her concern's with A.J.’s academic performance and her troubles with the laws of the Church.
+While making out, she wonders aloud whether Wegler could pressure A.J.'s English teacher, Mr. Fiske, to raise his grade, before abruptly walking out on an aroused Wegler.
+The next day, Wegler pressures Fiske to raise AJ's grade for a poorly written term paper.

+After several rounds of sex, with Carmela constantly talking about strategies to elevate A.J.'s academic standing, Wegler concludes that she is just using him to get her son better grades and confronts her, telling her that she uses people.
+Carmela, deeply hurt, vehemently rejects his assessment.
+Wegler calmly stands his ground and Carmela storms out, vaguely threatening him.
 The next day, when her father suggests that she look for other men, Carmela replies that, as Tony's wife, her motives will always be distrusted.

 Tony B tries to adjust to civilian life.
 His Korean-American employer, who was pressured by Tony into giving Tony B a job, is hostile due to Tony B's mob connections.
 The employer changes his mind when he realizes how hardworking Tony B is, both on the job and in his efforts to pass the state massage board exam.
 He offers to partner up with Tony B, offering an empty storefront in West Caldwell.
 Tony B passes the exam and begins work on the storefront, preparing it for business.
 However, he comes across a bag containing $12,000, apparently thrown away by fleeing drug dealers, and goes on a self-destructive tear, wasting most of the money on gambling, alcohol, and expensive clothes.
 Tony B's employer visits the store and encourages him to keep on working; Tony B snaps and beats him up.
 With Tony at Nuovo Vesuvio, Tony B hints that he screwed up and asks if Tony still needs someone to cover the airbag scheme.